MynorXico/cache-service/docs/ADRs/0001-sharded-actor-architecture.md

 We will implement a sharded architecture where:

-1. **Sharding Strategy**: Use jump consistent hashing to distribute keys across N shards
+1. **Sharding Strategy**: Use simple hashing to distribute keys across N shards
 2. **Actor Model**: Each shard operates as an independent actor with its own mailbox
 3. **Concurrency Control**: Serialize mutations per shard while allowing concurrent reads
 4. **Lock-Free Reads**: Implement fast-path reads without queuing or locking